developerfromjokela/sim800l-gsm-module/README.md

 sim800l.http("...url...", method="PUT", content_type="zipped", data=body, apn="...")
 ```

-[Note on SSL](https://github.com/ostaquet/Arduino-SIM800L-driver/issues/33#issuecomment-761763635): The embedded IP stack of the SIM800L only supports SSL2, SSL3 and TLS 1.0.
-These cryptographic protocols are considered deprecated for most of web browsers and the connection will be denied by modern backend (i.e. AWS).
+[Note on SSL](https://github.com/ostaquet/Arduino-SIM800L-driver/issues/33#issuecomment-761763635): The datasheets report that the embedded IP stack of the SIM800L only supports SSL2, SSL3 and TLS 1.0.
+These cryptographic protocols are deprecated for most of web browsers and the connection will be denied by a modern backend (i.e. AWS).
 This will typically lead to an error 605 or 606 when you establish an HTTPS connection.
-Using `use_ssl=True` is discouraged; setting a Python web server to support the SSL option of a SIM800L client module is not straight-forward (it is better to use an application encryption instead of SSL).
+Some datasheets also report TLS 1.2 but this does not appear to be true with firmware Revision 1418B05SIM800L24.
+Using `use_ssl=True` is discouraged; setting a Python web server to support the SSL option of a SIM800L client module is not straightforward (it is better to use an [application encryption](https://stackoverflow.com/a/55147077/10598800) instead of SSL).
 The AWS REST API supports TLS 1.2 and TLS 1.0.
-The latter can be selected when adding a custom domain (in this case, the Security policy can be selected).
+The latter can be selected when adding a custom domain (in this case, the Security policy can be selected), but has not been tested.
 There is no possibility to select TLS 1.0 for the default endpoint provided by AWS.
-The AWS API Gateway doesn't support unencrypted (HTTP) endpoints; to be able to connect an AWS Lambda (e.v. via AWS HTTP API Gateway), a separate proxy server is needed (e.g., a custom Python application in cloud), receiving non-SSL HTTP requests from the SIM800L module (possibly with application encryption) and forwarding them to the AWS Lambda HTTP API gateway via HTTPS.
+The AWS API Gateway doesn't support unencrypted (HTTP) endpoints.
+To be able to connect an AWS Lambda (e.v. via AWS HTTP API Gateway), a separate proxy server is needed (e.g., a custom Python application in cloud), receiving non-SSL HTTP requests from the SIM800L module (possibly with application encryption) and forwarding them to the AWS Lambda HTTP API gateway via HTTPS.

+Notice also that, depending on the web server, a specific SSL certificate could be needed for a successful HTTPS connection; the SIM800L module has a limited support of SSL certificates and [installing an additional one](https://stackoverflow.com/questions/36996479/how-sim800-get-ssl-certificate
+) is not straightforfard.

+An additional problem is related to possible DNS errors when accessing endpoints.
+Using IP addresses is preferred.

 #### `internet_sync_time(time_server='193.204.114.232', time_zone_quarter=4, apn=None, http_timeout=10, keep_session=False)`
 Connect to the bearer, get the IP address and sync the internal RTC with